gbbenson68/tic-tac-toe-new/README.md

 * git/GitHub
 * Atom

-_This application was devoped on Ubuntu 18.04.2 LTS.
+_This application was developed on Ubuntu 18.04.2 LTS.
 No Microsoft developers were harmed during the making of this application._

 Development and Planning
 ------------------------